 The Moon impresses people all by itself!
 You will be surprised to discover the emotion after the first hesitant glance, then the desire to enjoy the show longer, to comment and share the beauty of the lunar landscape, like a tourist discovering the sea or being at the top of a mountain for the first time.
 If you have some more facts about the formation of the Moon, impact craters or the conquest of the moon or the first observations of Galileo, you will have a pleasant time with anyone you meet.
 Then, all you have to do is answer the flow of questions that will come naturally.

 HOW TO COMMUNICATE?

 The strength of this event will depend on the momentum and community involvement of all participants.
-We rely on each of you to make On the Moon Again the two greatest astronomical nights in the world.
+We rely on each of you to make On the Moon Again the three greatest astronomical nights in the world.